Cloud-Architekt/cloud-architekt.github.io/_posts/2020-12-16-identity-security-monitoring.md

     _Alerts from MCAS (and MDI) will be summarized as "Incidents" in the "M365 Security Portal".
 Detections by "Azure AD Identity Protection" (e.g. Password Spray) are missing.
 Alerts from connected apps in MCAS are also not listed in this case (e.g. "Mass Download" from OneDrive or SharePoint) or custom activity alerts (e.g. Elevated GA to Azure Management in Azure Portal)._

     ![../2020-12-16-identity-security-monitoring/AzIdentity_MTP_MCASAlerts.png](../2020-12-16-identity-security-monitoring/AzIdentity_MTP_MCASAlerts.png)
-    _This can be compared with the list of alerts in MCAS, not existing alerts in "M365 Defender" are bordered in red._
+    _In comparison with the list of alerts in MCAS, not existing alerts in "M365 Defender" are bordered in red._

 [IdentityLogonEvents](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/advanced-hunting-identitylogonevents-table?view=o365-worldwide): Authentication events captured by MCAS will be stored in this table.
 This seems to covers only "sign-in events" to connected apps and are similar to the "Activity Logs" in the MCAS blade (filtered by "Successful or failed login-ins").
 As already described, "non-interactive" logons or sign-ins by "service principal"/"managed identity" are *not* covered.